Entering the European market for carpets made of natural materials

 - Understand your segment and use the right marketing mix to meet consumer expectations.
 Adapt your business model to your position in the market.

-This report has been compiled on behalf of CBI by Globally Cool B.V. in collaboration with Remco Kemper.
+This study was carried out on behalf of CBI by Globally Cool B.V. in collaboration with Remco Kemper.

 Please review our market information disclaimer.